tahaafarooq/hook-read-function/README.md

 # hook-read-function
-Malicious shared library that will hook into the `read` function within bash and logs the inputs after it's preloaded with **LD_PRELOAD**.
+Shared library that will hook into the `read` function within bash and logs the inputs after it's preloaded with **LD_PRELOAD**.

 **❗ Usage of this program under an unauthorized context is strictly forbidden.
 The author(s) of read-func-hook do not take any responsibility for any harm caused to systems.
 Use with caution. ❗**